 Yesterday I published my 4,000th post here at www.thesalesblog.com.
 Not all of them are written posts.
 Around 200 of them are YouTube videos we pulled in when I was experimenting with daily video, and another 130 or so are In the Arena podcast episodes.
 The oldest post goes back to January 2008, long before I understood the medium, and long before I found my voice as a writer.
+It can be challenging to create and edit these videos, but a youtube video editor will make things easier for you.

 Here is what I have learned: